What Is The Difference Between Striker And Winger?

 How Do Strikers And Wingers Play Together On The Pitch?

-If a team plays with a 4-3-3 as shown in the pic below, in this case, we have two wingers and one striker.
+If a team plays with a 4-3-3 formation, as shown in the pic below, in this case, we have two wingers and one striker.

 What is the difference between striker and winger - Winger position